PRACTICAL

 IPSC (International Practical Shooting Confederation): Focuses on speed and accuracy, with shooters navigating courses that require engaging targets in specific sequences.

-Similar to IPSC, it emphasizes practical shooting techniques and includes various divisions based on equipment types.
+Similar to IPSC, it emphasises practical shooting techniques and includes various divisions based on equipment types.

 3-Gun: Involves using three different firearms—typically a rifle, shotgun, and pistol—across multiple stages.